Upgrade to BeeGFS 8

 import-from-v7functionality in the management service:beegfs entry info /mnt/beegfs -

-Verify all nodes and targets are online and in a good state:
+Verify that all nodes and targets are online and in a healthy state:

 beegfs health checkIf the "Available Capacity" check warns that targets are low on free space, you can adjust the "capacity pool" thresholds defined in the